-- To lay down policy framework to be implemented by the Bank in order to safeguard it against being used, intentionally or unintentionally, by criminal elements for money laundering and financing of terrorism. - To ensure full compliance by the Bank with all the applicable legal and regulatory requirements pertaining to the Anti Money Laundering and Combating the Financing of Terrorism. - To provide a broad framework for formulation and implementation of procedural guidelines required for effective AML/CFT & KYC compliance.
+- To lay down policy framework to be implemented by the Bank in order to safeguard it against being used, intentionally or unintentionally, by criminal elements for money laundering, financing of terrorism and proliferation financing. - To ensure full compliance by the Bank with all the applicable legal and regulatory requirements pertaining to the Anti Money Laundering (AML), Combating the Financing of Terrorism (CFT) and Combating of Proliferation Financing (CPF). - To provide a broad framework for formulation and implementation of procedural guidelines required for effective AML/CFT/CPF & KYC compliance.